paddyesch/landsat8/README.md

 # Landsat8

-Command line tool for downloading the latest available Landsat8 scene and converting it to a natural color JPG image.
+Command line tool for downloading Landsat8 scenes to convert them to natural color JPG images using the landsat-util library.
 Downloading and processing of the image bands is done by the [landsat-util](https://github.com/developmentseed/landsat-util).

 ## Usage

-Latest available scene with default parameters:
+Randomly chosen but recent scene with default parameters:

 ```
 $ landsat8